dplesca/go-omxremote/README.md

     omx options (default "-o hdmi")
 ```

 The project is geared towards mobile usage, the interface has been tested on both Android and iOS devices.
+This project is intended to be used with local files only, to add YouTube playback functionality please [check out this fork](https://github.com/luizpestana/go-omxremote/tree/feat/add-youtube-dl).

 ### Exposed HTTP API